PersiaML/tutorials/src/customization/index.md

 There are a few files you can customize in PERSIA:

 TODO: keep order consistent with the following sections
-1. data preprocessing file: xxx.py
+1. Data preprocessing configuration file: `data_loader.py`
-2. configuration file: xxxx.yml
+2. Model definition configuration file: `train.py`
-3. model definition: train.py
+3. Embedding configuration file: `embedding_config.yaml`
-4. ...
+4. Embedding PS configuration file: `global_config.yaml`
-5. TODO: Launcher configuration:
+5. Launcher configuration:
-    1. If you are using k8s, xxxx.yaml
+    1. If you are using k8s, `train.yaml`
     2. if you are using docker compose
     3. ...